bodsch/ansible-container/README.md

 container_post_tasks: []
 ```

 You can define your own pre- or post-tasks.
 The individual scripts are executed before or after (re)starting the containers.
-For example, you can use them to remove old container images, volumes ore othe things.
+For example, you can use them to remove old container images, volumes or other things.
 A few example scripts can be found under [`files`](./files):

 - `prune.sh`